 Contadora has an international flavor.
 “You can run into and rub shoulders with people from all over the world in a nice recreational format where people like to have conversations.
 I find that really cool,” John says.
 “And it is a natural gated community because you can only get here by airplane or by boat.”

-The cost of living on any island is driven up by the logistics and expense of transporting products and services to and from.
+The cost of living on any island is driven up by the logistics and expense of getting the products and services to the island.
 The cost of manpower to unload groceries off barges, transport goods, and stock shelves adds to the cost of the items sold.
-In general, if something costs US$1 in Panama City, it costs US$1.50 on the islands.
-Fresh fruit and vegetables are found on the days the barge lands.

 One full-time homeowner here reports the overall cost of living is typically US$1,250 a month, not including mortgage payments or property taxes.
 Another expat who resides here only seasonally reports his monthly budget is US$1,500, again not including mortgage payments or property taxes.

 You have to be prepared to live on an island.
 It takes a certain type of person: independent, self-sufficient, resourceful, and patient.
 You’ve got to be patient…